restatedev/documentation/docs/operate/monitoring/logging.md

 ## Log filter

 You can modify the filter used for log events setting the configuration entry `log-filter`, or alternatively setting the `RUST_LOG` environment variable.
 Check the [`RUST_LOG` documentation](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html) for more details about the filter format.
-For example to enable debug logs on all restate components, and info on other logs, set the filter as `info,restate=debug`.
+For example to enable debug logs on all Restate components, and info on other logs, set the filter as `info,restate=debug`.
 See the paragraph below [components and log events](#components-and-log-event-context-fields) for more details about filter targets.

 ## Log format